What regulations apply to battery charging areas?

 What is the warranty?

-Hydrogen gas detectors are warranted to be free of defects in workmanship and material for a period of two years from the date of purchase.
+Hydrogen gas detectors are warranted to be free of defects in workmanship and material for a period of 12 months from the date of purchase.

 Where can I buy an Eagle Eye HGD-2000?